thunderbird/webext-docs/browserAction.rst

       :name: [``default_area``]
       :type: (`string`)

-      Defines the location the browserAction will appear.
+      Defines the location the browserAction button will appear.
 The default location is ``maintoolbar``.

       Supported values: